The Greatest Battle

-The plot centers on a group of German and Allied nationals throughout the early years of World War II, including a British commando (Gemma), an American general (Fonda) and his son (Lovelock), a Jewish actress (Eggar), a war correspondent (Huston), and two very different German officers (Berger and Keach).
+The plot centers on a group of German and Allied nationals throughout the early years of World War II, including British commando Captain Martin Scott (Gemma), American General Harold Foster (Fonda) and his son John (Lovelock), Jewish actress Annelise Ackermann (Eggar), war correspondent Sean O'Hara (Huston) and two very different German lieutenants, Kurt Zimmer and Manfred Roland (Berger and Keach).
 The film climaxes in a recreation of the Battle of the Mareth Line in Tunisia.

 Plot

 During the 1936 Berlin Olympics, Wehrmacht officer Manfred Roland organizes a dinner with a group of friends and international acquaintances to celebrate the event.
-The guests include famed German actress Annelise Hackermann, American Brigadier General Harold Foster, and Canadian war correspondent Sean O’Hara.
-Roland and Foster gift each other matching medals reading “In God We Trust” in English and German respectively, and the group resolve to meet again in four years.
+The guests include famed German actress Annelise Ackermann, American Brigadier General Harold Foster and Canadian war correspondent Sean O’Hara.
+Roland and Foster gift each other matching medals reading "In God We Trust" in English and German, respectively, and the group resolve to meet again in four years.

 Six years later, Europe is in the midst of World War II, and the once-friends have been forcibly sent separate ways.
-Hackermann has married Roland, and though their union is a happy one she lives in hiding due to her secret Jewish heritage making her a target of the Nazis’ racial policies.
+Annelise has married Roland, and although their union is a happy one, she lives in hiding due to her secret Jewish heritage making her a target of the Nazis' racial policies.
 In America, Foster's younger son John flunks out of college and subsequently joins the Army like his older brother Ted, despite his father's reservations.
 Despite their mutual hopes that the war will be over soon, the conflict only escalates and America soon enters the war against Germany.
 Roland is assigned to deal with partisans in occupied territories, and is subsequently forced to perpetrate summary executions despite his moral objections.
-Annalise is forced into performing sexual favors by a lecherous SS colonel who threatens her with arrest over her Jewish heritage.
-O’Hara, meanwhile, manages to use his old military connections to be assigned to frontline correspondence duty in North Africa.
+Annelise is forced into performing sexual favors by lecherous SS colonel Jurgens who threatens her with arrest over her Jewish heritage.
+O'Hara, meanwhile, manages to use his old military connections to be assigned to frontline correspondence duty in North Africa.

 In Paris, Wehrmacht Lt.
 Kurt Zimmer begins a transactional relationship with Danielle, a beautiful French woman whose husband was killed by the Germans and prostitutes herself to the occupying personnel to survive.
-Having requested a transfer to the North African front, Zimmer is given a “farewell” assignment in France; to oversee the transportation of a massive train-mounted cannon targeted by guerillas.
-Meanwhile, John Foster is assigned to commando duty due to his fluent French, and parachutes behind enemy lines to join with a local French resistance cell in a mission to destroy the cannon.
+Having requested a transfer to the North African front, Zimmer is given a "farewell" assignment in France to oversee the transportation of a massive train-mounted cannon targeted by guerillas.
+Meanwhile, John is assigned to commando duty due to his fluent French, and he parachutes behind enemy lines to join with a local French resistance cell in a mission to destroy the cannon.
 The mission is a success, but John is the sole survivor of his unit, while Zimmer narrowly escapes with his life.